epalamarevic/Flopify/README.md

 Follow the descriptions for each of the Rest Methods; Post, Get, Put, Patch to understand what is happening.

 # Contribution
 XML programming language was used in contribution to Swagger UI.
-When you run the project in Swagger it specifically shows you what each RestAPI Method is doing.
+When you test the project in Swagger it specifically shows you what each RestAPI Method is doing.
 Postman was also a contributor to the project.
-If you prefer the use of postman, please do so.
+If you prefer the use of postman to test to project, please do so.

 # Credits
 - Emina Palamarevic